 This course is designed for creative individuals, beginner to advanced, who like to work with their hands creating pottery, sculpture, and jewelry.
 A variety of ceramic techniques will be explored, including hand-built construction, wheel throwing, glazing, and firing.
 Relief and three-dimensional sculpture may be designed and executed using various materials, such as plaster, paper, wood, metal, glass, and clay.
-Handmade wearable jewelry will be designed and constructed from assorted materials such as copper, glass, and precious metal clay.
+Handmade wearable jewelry will be designed and constructed from assorted materials such as copper and glass.